sipeed/sipeed_wiki/docs/soft/maixpy/en/course/network/network_config.md

 ---
 title: How to connect MaixPy to the Internet
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: How to connect MaixPy to the Internet
+desc: maixpy  How to connect MaixPy to the Internet
 ---